 (Adult California Ground Squirrels are immune to rattlesnake venom and will intensely confront any snake they feel to be a threat.)

-Breeding occurs in the spring.
-Male rattlesnakes search extensively for females during the mating season while females do not actively search for males.
-Male to male combat occurs.
+Mating typically occurs in the spring.
+Males search extensively for females during the mating season.

 Found in southwestern California, from the Morongo Valley west to the coast and south along the peninsular ranges to mid Baja California.